All Schools In Philadelphia School District Shifting Virtual Friday As Winter Storm Expected To Hit Region

 CBS3 Meteorologist Lauren Casey has been tracking the storm and says the timing of the storm is expected to impact the Friday morning commute.
 A Winter Weather Advisory is in effect for the Delaware and Lehigh Valleys from 10 p.m.
 Thursday until 10 a.m. on Friday.

-While the snow is expected to move into the far western counties after 9 p.m., the I-95 corridor can expect to see snowflakes sometime after midnight.READ MORE: WATCH LIVE: Eagles Coach Nick Sirianni Talks With Media Ahead Of Cowboys Game Saturday
+While the snow is expected to move into the far western counties after 9 p.m., the I-95 corridor can expect to see snowflakes sometime after midnight.READ MORE: State Of Emergency Issued For New Jersey For Snowstorm, Messy Morning Commute

 The bulk of this fast-moving winter storm is expected to blanket the region between 2 a.m. and 7 a.m.